Introduction

 Conclusion

-Visual authentication and digital authentication each play an important role in document verification.
-Visual checks provide speed and accessibility, while digital authentication delivers depth and objectivity.
+Visual authentication and electronic authentication each play an important role in document authentication.
+Visual checks provide speed and accessibility, while electronic authentication delivers depth and objectivity.
 When combined, these methods form a robust and reliable document authentication process that significantly reduces fraud risks.

 Dexeq advises government, financial and security organisations on professional UV flashlights, IR cameras and optical inspection tools for reliable document authentication.
 Contact Dexeq for expert guidance or a solution tailored to your operational requirements.